vigneshavm/Interview-questions/Technical Round 2.md

  * Enhanced QA coverage for all possible form configurations

 - As a result, similar issues never occurred again.
 The client appreciated our responsiveness, and our team gained credibility for being proactive under pressure."\*
+-

+## **Track project progress**

+> *"Across all projects, I use **JIRA** for sprint planning, **Slack** for internal comms, and **Confluence** for documentation.
+In **IAppsys**, we used GitHub Projects and tracked unit test coverage via Jest.
+Stand-ups and burndown charts helped us stay on track — we consistently delivered 85–90% of committed sprint items."*

+---

+## **Estimate story points**

+> *"I base estimates on prior complexity and edge case handling.
+In **Shoutout**, a payment module involving Razorpay integration was assigned 8 points due to external dependencies and testing.
+We balanced velocity over time and maintained historical velocity tracking.
+This allowed realistic sprint planning and prevented burnout."*

+---

+## **Conflict with colleague or manager**

+> *"During **BITS PSMS**, a teammate insisted on procedural-style coding in Angular services.
+I preferred DI and RxJS pipelines.
+I proposed we spike both versions and test with live data.
+The reactive version proved more scalable.
+By letting facts guide decisions, we avoided conflict and improved maintainability."*

+---

+## **Handle negative feedback**

+> *"In **LAppsys**, a product owner questioned the value of server-side validation.
+I explained our decision using security standards and showed logs of previous validation bypass attempts.
+I also demoed user-facing validation messages.
+This changed their mind, and we made input handling a reusable module."*

+---

+## **Performant and Secure Backend APIs**

+> *"In **Shoutout**, I optimized Node.js APIs with pagination, indexing, and Redis caching for high-read endpoints like celebrity listings.
+Security was handled with JWT, IP throttling, and validation via `express-validator`.
+For video uploads, we used signed URLs with Azure Blob Storage, ensuring time-bound access.
+We also followed PCI-DSS guidelines for payment flow."*

+---

+## **Release gets delayed due to unexpected bugs**

+> *"In **LAppsys**, a TANF form validation logic crashed for edge cases during UAT.
+I immediately organized a triage meeting, isolated the logic, wrote test cases to replicate it, and patched the bug.
+I documented the change, and we pushed a hotfix within 12 hours, avoiding any downstream processing delays."*

+---

+## **Leading a team and 2 devs are stuck on different issues**

+> *"This happened in **Shoutout** — one dev struggled with JWT auth expiry issues, another with payment webhook inconsistencies.
+I stepped in on the JWT issue directly due to its urgency and paired the webhook task with another mid-level dev.
+Both issues were resolved in the same day due to delegation and priority handling."*

+---

+## **security issue on production**

+> *"In **Shoutout**, a user discovered they could access other video links using guessable URLs.
+We hotfixed it by generating UUID-based URLs and restricting access with signed tokens.
+I added a server-side access check based on user-booking ID, wrote a test case, and enabled Sentry to track any further access attempts."*

+---

+## **Why join Encora**

+> *"Encora’s focus on digital innovation and end-to-end product delivery aligns well with my experience in full-stack leadership roles.
+I've worked on scalable systems like LAppsys and secure, user-driven platforms like Shoutout.
+I'm looking for a team where I can continue driving impactful solutions, mentor engineers, and grow with global client exposure."*

+---